AIS Independent schools: Now’s the time campaign updates

 All the latest updates relating to bargaining for teachers in AIS independent schools in NSW and the ACT.

-Schools will also need to comply with the new workload transparency requirements – that is, advise teachers about the usual face-to-face teaching hours per week or per cycle, general requirements in relation to extracurricular duties and the release time provided for teachers in Leadership Level 1 and Level 2 positions.
+Schools must comply with the new workload transparency requirements – that is, advise teachers about the usual face-to-face teaching hours per week or per cycle, general requirements in relation to extracurricular duties and the release time provided for teachers in Leadership Level 1 and Level 2 positions.
 Read more about workload transparency here.

 Check your pay!
 Download your pay and translocation tables